kampersanda/goodname/README.md

 ## Web App

-This [Web App](https://kampersanda.github.io/goodname/) is the easiest way to try this tool.
+[Web App](https://kampersanda.github.io/goodname/) is the easiest way to try this tool.

 ## CLI tool